Venkatesh360/IndexCryptogram/README.md

 # IndexCryptogram

-A Python application that generates a 128-bit key using a fingerprint
+A Python module that generates a 128-bit key using a fingerprint

 ## Fingerprint